sjn/introducing-se/docs.md

 ### 6. Explore reasons & reliability

+* What reasons did they use to arrive at their belief?
+* Assess the quality of these reasons
+* What tests can we use to determine good reasons?
-* If they learn their source is unreliable – would it change anything?
+* If a reason is unreliable – would it change anything?
 * What else is propping up their belief?